Parental Responsibilities: Home Education

-Parents have the responsibility to notify a school board or an accredited private school of their intent to home educate their children.
-This can be the local school board or any other willing public, separate, or Francophone school board.
+Parents have the responsibility to notify a school board or an accredited private school operator of their intent to home educate their children.
+The school board can be the local school board or any other willing public, separate, or Francophone school board.
 The private school operator can be any willing funded and accredited private school operator.
-Parents choosing home education have the primary responsibility for managing, delivering and supervising their children’s courses of study.
+Parents choosing home education have the primary responsibility for planning, managing, providing, evaluating, and supervising their children’s courses of study.

 The school authority (either a public/separate/Francophone school board or a funded, accredited private school operator) that accepts the parents’ notification is called the associate school authority.
 It has the responsibility to provide the parents with support, if asked.
 Together with the parents, the associate school authority must ensure that the child meets the parents’ educational goals in accordance with the Home Education Regulation.

 Click on the following links to find information on: